Finite sets, mappings, cardinals, and arithmetic in intuitionistic New Foundations: Power sets and similarity

 Therefore $z \subseteq a$, as claimed.
 It remains to show that $z$ is a separable subset of $a$; it suffices to show that for $u \in a$, we have $u \in z \ \lor \ u \not\in z$.
 Suppose $u \in a$.
 Then by (\ref{eq:1870}),

-and that is true since $y$ is a separable subset of $USC(a)$.
-That completes the proof of the lemma.
+and that is true since $y$ is a separable subset of $\USC(a)$. \end{proof}

-\begin{lemma}[Specker 2.6] $Nc(SSC(USC(a))) = Nc(USC(SSC(a)))$. \end{lemma}
+\begin{lemma}[Specker 2.6] $\Nc{{\SSC(\USC(a))}} = \Nc{{\USC(\SSC(a))}}$. \end{lemma}

 {\em Remarks}.
-We follow the proof from \cite{rosser1953}, p.~368, that Specker cites, checking it constructively with $SSC$ in place of $SC$.
+Or course Specker has $\SC$ instead of $\SSC$.
+We follow the proof from~\cite{rosser1953}, p.~368, that Specker cites, checking it constructively with $\SSC$ in place of $\SC$.
 But fundamentally, this lemma is just about shuffling brackets.
-We have $ \{\{p\},\{q\},\{r\}\} \in SSC(USC(a))$ corresponding to $\{ \{ p,q,r\}\} \in USC(SSC(a))$.
+We have $ \{\{p\},\{q\},\{r\}\} \in \SSC(\USC(a))$ corresponding to $\{ \{ p,q,r\}\} \in \USC(\SSC(a))$.
 It is a useful result but not a deep one.

-{\em Proof}.
-Let
+\begin{proof} Let

-The definition is stratified giving $z$ index 1, so $\{z\}$ and $USC(z)$ both get index 2, and $u$ gets index 4.
+The definition is stratified giving $z$ index 1, so $\{z\}$ and $\USC(z)$ both get index 2, and $u$ gets index 4.
 It follows that $W$ is a relation (contains only ordered pairs) and

-I say that $W$ is (the graph of) a one-one-function mapping $USC(SSC(a))$ onto $SSC(USC(a))$.
+I say that $W$ is (the graph of) a one-one-function mapping $\USC(\SSC(a))$ onto $\SSC(\USC(a))$.
 (Formally there is no distinction between a function and its graph.)
-For if $x$ is given, then $z$ is uniquely determined, so $y$ is uniquely determined; and if $y$ is given with $y = USC(z)$, then $z = \bigcup y$ is unique, so $x = \{z\}$ is unique.
+For if $x$ is given, then $z$ is uniquely determined, so $y$ is uniquely determined; and if $y$ is given with $y = \USC(z)$, then $z = \bigcup y$ is unique, so $x = \{z\}$ is unique.
 Hence $W$ is a function and one-to-one.
 It remains to show that $W$ is onto.
-Let $y \in SSC(USC(a))$.
-By Lemma~\ref{lemma:subset_usc}, there exists $z \in SSC(a)$ such that $y = USC(z)$.
+Let $y \in \SSC(\USC(a))$.
+By Lemma~\ref{lemma:subset_usc}, there exists $z \in \SSC(a)$ such that $y = \USC(z)$.
 Then $\langle \{z\},y \rangle \in W$.
 Hence $y$ is in the range of $W$.
-Since $y$ was an arbitrary member of $SSC(USC(a))$, it follows that $W$ is onto.
+Since $y$ was an arbitrary member of $\SSC(\USC(a))$, it follows that $W$ is onto.

-We have shown that $W$ is a similarity from $SSC(USC(a))$ to $USC(SSC(a))$.
-Therefore those two sets have the same cardinal.
-That completes the proof of the lemma.
+We have shown that $W$ is a similarity from $\SSC(\USC(a))$ to $\USC(\SSC(a))$.
+Therefore those two sets have the same cardinal. \end{proof}

 \begin{lemma} Any two unit classes are similar. \end{lemma}